-How to buy caviar
+How to Buy Caviar

-Sturgeon.
+This type is from sturgeon.
 The caviar is soft, clear, and glossy, with large, pea-sized eggs.
 They range in color from light silver-gray to black and have a creamy, almost buttery taste.
 The eggs have a prominent dark spot called an "eye" which is the actual egg itself.
 The surrounding gel is the egg sac.
 It is considered the highest premium grade available.

-Sturgeon.
-Small golden eggs which were once considered the finest caviar available and reserved for the highest royalty in the lands.
+Small golden sturgeon eggs which were once considered the finest caviar available and reserved for the highest royalty in the lands.
 This variety is virtually extinct, so don't expect to find any on the market, even if you can afford it.

-Salmon or Red caviar
+Salmon or Red Caviar

 Pasteurized: The roe is partially cooked as a preservative measure, so it has a longer life.
-The pasteurization causes a slight change in texture, a bit more firm.
+The pasteurization causes a slight change in texture, making it a bit more firm.
 Some pasteurized and/or jarred caviar may or may not need refrigeration.
 Check the label to be sure.

 Pressed: Also known as payusnaya and pajusnaya.
 Not all eggs that pass through the sieving process squeeze through intact and they are certainly not tossed out.
 The result of broken, weak, or damaged eggs is pressed caviar, which is specially treated, salted, and pressed.
 It is often a combination of several types of roe and has a jam-like consistency.
 Although it cannot compare to the real thing, it is still a viable solution for recipes, having a richer, more intense caviar flavor.
 It is often preferred by home chefs looking for that caviar touch in less expensive dishes.